 Within the general area of Ubud, Tegenungan Waterfall is the perfect place to escape the towns and hilltop villages that surround the area.
 Head over here to witness one of the islands most powerful waterfalls where you can actually bathe in the river below.

-Don’t forget to pack plenty of sun block and remember no diving, the water looks pretty deep here but it actually doesn’t go deeper than around 1.5 metres!
+Don’t forget to pack plenty of sun screen and remember no diving, the water looks pretty deep here but it actually doesn’t go deeper than around 1.5 metres!

 11.)
 See Tibumana waterfall

 Probably one of the islands lesser-known waterfalls, Tibumana is one of my favourites that you should definitely see.
 It’s certainly not the tallest or biggest waterfall in Bali but I assure you it’s impressive.

 The great thing about getting here is that you don’t need to do some epic, all-around-the-world-trek, to reach the falls, it’s tucked away about 5 minutes from a small parking bay itself.